agentool/bitte-aave-agent/README.md

 Bitte Aave Agent is a tool that interacts with the Aave protocol.

-Built using Next.js 14 + Shadcn/ui + Hono (using FastNear, NearSocial) + Zod + Swagger UI.
+Built using Next.js 14 + Shadcn/ui + Hono + Zod + Swagger UI.

 ## Backlog

-- [ ] Has access to aave platform, can give you info:
+- [x] Has access to aave platform, can give you info:
   - [ ] can offer insights into pools, strategies, rates, and more
 - [ ] Has access to your aave account, can do actions on your behalf:
-  - [ ] can offer insights into your positions, portfolio, and current strategy recommendations
+  - [x] can offer insights into your positions, portfolio, and current strategy recommendations
   - [ ] can facilitate borrowing and lending

 ## Project Walkthrough